MatthewKennedy/spree_fixed_amount_discount/README.md

 ## Using

-Under the Promotion Actions panel select Create per-line-item adjustment and click Add.
+Under the Promotion Actions panel select **Create per-line-item adjustment** and click **Add**.
 In the drop-down menu you should see **Fixed Amount (Items total)**, select this, click update and then enter a fixed amount and currency that you want to deduct from the order.

 You should now have a whole order style discount that takes into account each line items tax.